OASTEM/progfest-2012/README.md

 2014-02-21 UPDATE:
 +Finished Nautical Navigation
-+Added a single runner class that can run all programs using Terminal
++Added a single runner class that can run all programs using Terminal -Removed separate runner classes (just use the main runner class with command line arguments pls)

 2014-02-14 UPDATE:
 +Finished Image Segmentation Using Clusters.